cindyloo/devart-template/project_summary.md

 ```

-On the other hand, it's good to have a look at the basic kernels for edge detections so I can play around with internals of line extraction....eg:
+On the other hand, it's good to write code using some of the basic kernels for edge detections so I can play around with internals of line extraction....eg:
 ```
 void ofApp::sobel(){